Kunstbanause/ballpit/tasks.md

 * Drag and drop with "paint" like behavior
 * move build limit to the list
 * Add thresholds where elements are hidden to save space.
-* Switch between graphs, should save the buildings